 After breakfast, start a full-day private guided tour of Amritsar.
 Begin with a visit to the Harmandir Sahib, informally known as the Golden Temple, the temple is a Sikh gurdwara (place of worship) of great significance and is effectively the spiritual centre of the Sikh faith, built from white marble and copper gilt with the dome covered with gold leaf, over 100,000 people visit the shrine each day to worship and Jallianwala Bagh.
 Overnight at Hotel.

 After breakfast depart Pragpur and enjoy the short, scenic drive to Dharamsala which will take approximately 1.5 hours.
 Dharamsala, the current home of his holiness the Dalai Lama is located in the Kangra valley, in the Dhauladhars Mountains.
-Dharamsala has been connected with Buddhism for a long time, with many monasteries having been established in the past.
+Dharamsala has been connecting with Buddhism for a long time, with many monasteries have been establishing in the past.
 However, in the 8th century, these monasteries declined, with Hinduism experiencing a revival.
 Overnight at Hotel.

 Today enjoy a guided tour of Dharamshala visiting Gompas, the Tibet Museum and the Library of Tibetan Works and Archives.
 During the afternoon visit the Norbulingka Institute where Tibetan arts and crafts including wood and metal craft, silk weaving and thangka paintings are kept alive.
 The evening is free to explore Mc Leodganj, originally the home of the semi-nomadic Gaddi tribe; McLeodganj is today the residence of His Holiness, the Dalai Lama and thousands of Tibetan refugees.